agdturner/ccg-v3d/README.md

 - Considering allowing irrational coordinates.

 ## Development history
+### Origins
-- The library began development in March 2020.
-After something of a [hiatus](https://en.wiktionary.org/wiki/hiatus), I am finding more time to develop it again.
+The library began development in March 2020 with a view to supporting the development of [solar systems](https://en.wikipedia.org/wiki/Solar_systems) models.

 ## Contributions
 - Welcome.